 • Implement BMPs and track progress of BMP implementation, as described in the SMPP.

 • The Village continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program.

-- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO in ensuring that all applicable developments are regulated pursuant to the WDO.
+Implement BMPs and track progress of BMP implementation, as described in the SMPP.